 Consider meeting people outdoors, with masks on, or in smaller groups than usual.
 Make sure that everyone you are coming into close contact with is feeling well and has not been in contact with people who are positive for COVID-19.

 Virtual primary care, urgent care, and behavioral health visits are only $25 with a Mira membership.

 No, experts believe that coronavirus is not going away, and it will most likely be a recurring illness such as the flu.

 Due to the extent to which the coronavirus has spread and how transmittable it is, it’s likely that the timeframe to contain this virus has passed.

 In addition, experts are now predicting that we are likely experiencing a second or third wave of COVID-19.

 In order to end the pandemic and get coronavirus under control, we need to achieve herd immunity.
 Herd immunity occurs when a high percentage of the population is immune to a virus.
 Immunity may either be able to occur from an infection of COVID-19 or receiving a vaccine.

 Will coronavirus get worse during flu season?

 In addition, the spread of COVID-19, the flu, and the common cold this fall and winter may make it difficult to differentiate between the three illnesses.
 Therefore, it is important to continue to wear cloth face coverings or surgical face masks this winter.
-It is also highly recommended that everyone over the age of 6 months gets a flu shot by the end of October 2021.
+It is also highly recommended that everyone over the age of 6 months gets a flu shot this season.

-Especially in large indoor spaces, mask-wearing will continue to be an important part of mitigating the spread of the virus even after the end of 2021.
+Especially in large indoor spaces, like supermarkets, mask-wearing will continue to be an important part of mitigating the spread of the virus even after the end of 2021.